 When shopping for one, look for a long power cord, a variable speed motor, and replaceable motor brushes.
 It should also feel comfortable in your hand.
 This 160-watt Ironton 131-Piece Rotary Tool Kit ($39.99 with free shipping, low by $10) operates at 8,000 to 35,000 rpm and includes wire brushes, sanding pads, felt wheels, grinding stones, and drilling accessories.

 A good smooth finish on a piece of furniture or a metal surface doesn't result just from a careful paint job; it is also determined by how well the surface is prepared before the first coat of paint goes down.
 Hand sanding can feel like it takes forever, and unless you are very careful, it will still be uneven.
 An electric sander can do a better job faster, and doesn't cost a great deal.

 There are a number of types of sanders on the market: belt, finishing, detail, and drum.
 But for the homeowner, the hand sander probably satisfies most needs.
 They come in a variety of grips, including the palm, pistol, and right angle.
 The palm grip is easy to control, and it's kind to your hands, too.

 With a palm sander, battery life is very limited, so a corded version is probably your best bet.
 Look for one with at least a 1.8 amp motor.
 It oscillates in your hand in a random orbit, and is measured in oscillations per minute; look for a model operating at over 10,000 opm.
 A vacuum attachment will allow you to use your Shop-Vac to gather the sawdust as you sand.

-Nobody wants their home to be "that house," the one on the block that all the other neighbors build fences to hide from their sight.
+Nobody wants their home to be "that house," the one on the block that all the other neighbors want to hide from site with fences.
 Utilizing a few power tools can make home maintenance less of a chore, and help preserve some of that precious recliner time for the football season.